 Graduating seniors in their final semester may be part-time by carrying 2.5 or fewer CUs if, at that time, they need only 2.5 or fewer CUs to graduate.

-Part-time billing is not automatically implemented; students must submit a written request for part-time status to an academic advisor in the Wharton Undergraduate Division.
-Further instructions are provided as part of the graduation check-out process conducted during the fall semester of the senior year.
-Without Undergraduate Division approval, students will be billed at the full-time rate.
-No requests for part-time billing will be considered after the second week of classes.
+Academic advisors determine if a student is eligible for part-time status and part-time billing is not automatically implemented.
+Students need to confirm their part-time status by registering for 2.5 CUs or fewer and emailing an advisor in the Wharton Undergraduate Division before the first day of the semester.
+For more information about policies, procedures, and deadlines, go to: undergrad-inside.wharton.upenn.edu/part-time-status